MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 More details can be found here for the configuration
 <https://technet.microsoft.com/library/ff686263(v=ws.10).aspx> - How Do I Provision Users to AD DS

+<a name='synchronization-rule-import-guest-user-to-mv-to-synchronization-service-metaverse-from-azure-active-directorybr'></a>

-### Synchronization Rule: Import Guest User to MV to Synchronization Service Metaverse from Azure Active Directory<br>
+### Synchronization Rule: Import Guest User to MV to Synchronization Service Metaverse from Microsoft Entra ID<br>

 Navigate to the MIM Portal, select Synchronization Rules, and click new.
 Create an inbound synchronization rule for the B2B flow via the graph connector.
 ![Screenshot showing the General tab on the Create Synchronization Rule screen with the synchronization rule name entered.](media/microsoft-identity-manager-2016-graph-b2b-scenario/ba39855f54268aa824cd8d484bae83cf.png)